Ambrosia (band): Rise to fame

 Ambrosia auditioned for Herb Alpert and A&M Records early in their history, but were signed by 20th Century Fox Records in 1975, who released two albums by the group.

-Their first album, the eponymous Ambrosia, produced by Freddie Piro, was released in February 1975.
+Their first album, Ambrosia, produced by Freddie Piro, was released in February 1975.
 It spawned the top 20 chart single "Holdin' On to Yesterday", as well as "Nice, Nice, Very Nice".
 The latter sets to music the lyrics to a poem in Kurt Vonnegut's Cat's Cradle.
 The album was nominated for a Grammy Award for Best Engineered Recording (other than Classical).
 Alan Parsons was the engineer for Ambrosia's first album and the producer for their second.
 All four members of Ambrosia played on the first Alan Parsons Project album, Tales of Mystery and Imagination, which was recorded soon after Ambrosia's first album.
 David Pack later appeared on the Alan Parsons album Try Anything Once (1993), co-writing, playing, and providing vocals on three songs.

-After lengthy touring, the band returned in September 1976 with Somewhere I've Never Travelled.
+After lengthy touring, the band recorded Somewhere I've Never Travelled, produced by Alan Parsons and released in September 1976.
 The album yielded the title song and the single "Can't Let a Woman", which both became FM favorites, both featuring lush orchestration and vocal arrangements.
 The record sleeve folded into a large pyramid.
 Somewhere I've Never Travelled received a Grammy nomination and set the stage for the band's signing to Warner Bros.
 Records.

 In 1976 the group recorded the Beatles song "Magical Mystery Tour", for the transitory musical documentary, All This and World War II (November 1976).
 The film's soundtrack consisted of different artists providing arrangements of Beatles songs.
 Their version of "Magical Mystery Tour" scored a top 40 hit, and has since been a staple of their live shows.

 In August 1978, Life Beyond L.A. was released.
 It marked a move away from their lush arrangements and introduced a more raw, aggressive jazz/R&B influence.
 Christopher North, who had family obligations and was not totally happy with the group's shift away from the sound of the first two albums, had left the group in 1977 during the album's recording.